devture/matrix-synapse-shared-secret-auth/README.md

 This doesn't change the way normal log in happens.
 Users would normally be authenticated by Matrix Synapse's database and the password stored in there.

-This module merely provides an alternate way that a user (or rather, some system on behalf of the user) could log in.
+This module merely provides an alternate way (a new `com.devture.shared_secret_auth` login type) that a user (or rather, some system on behalf of the user) could use to log in.
+It's completely separate from the other login flows (like `m.login.password`).

+If you've enabled the old `m.login.password` login type via the `m_login_password_support_enabled` configuration setting (defaults to `false`, disabled) then this login type also gets handled.
+All regular password logins pass through this authentication module, and should they fail to complete, continue on their way to Synapse.

 ### Can this be used in conjunction with other password providers?

 Yes.

-Matrix Synapse will go through the list of `password_providers` and try each one in turn.
+Matrix Synapse will go through the list of password provider modules and try each matching one in turn.
 It will stop only when it finds a password provider that successfully authenticates the user.

-Because this password provider only does things locally and upon a direct "password" hit and other password providers (like the [HTTP JSON REST Authenticator](https://github.com/kamax-io/matrix-synapse-rest-auth)) may perform additional (and slower) tasks, for performance reasons it's better to put this one first in the `password_providers` list.
+Because this password provider only does things locally and upon a direct "password" hit and other password providers (like the [HTTP JSON REST Authenticator](https://github.com/kamax-io/matrix-synapse-rest-auth)) may perform additional (and slower) tasks, for performance reasons it's better to put this one first in the `modules` list.

+If you don't require backward compatibility (`m.login.password` support), we also suggest not enabling support for this login type (set `m_login_password_support_enabled` to `false` or skip this configuration option), which will improve performance.

 ### This feels like an evil backdoor.
 Why would you do it?